 Amida-ji Temple is associated with the worship of Amida (the Buddha of Compassion and Wisdom) and is believed to represent a Pure Land.
 It is the highest peak in the Nachi area and the site of a graveyard, a sacred place of death & rebirth.
 Amida-ji was an important part of the Kumano pilgrimage and considered a pivot point between earth and sky.

-Amida-ji Temple can be found on the top left hand corner of the detailed Nachi Pilgrimage mandara.
+Amida-ji Temple can be found on the top left-hand corner of the detailed Nachi Pilgrimage mandala.